rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 #### 5.6) Generate Member Reports

-This function will generate reports for all members.
+This function generates reports for all members.

 #### 5.7) Generate Provider Reports and EFT Records

-This function will generate the EFT records and reports for all providers.
+This function generates the EFT records and reports for all providers.

 #### 5.8) Generate Manager Report

-This function will generate provider summary reports for the manager.
+This function generates provider summary reports for the manager.

 #### 5.9) Logout (Return to Main Menu)